slcs-jsc/mptrac/docs/manual/apps/atm_init.md

 | INIT_LAT1 | Release latitude range end | 0 |
 | INIT_DLAT | Release latitude interval | 1 |

+For the standard longitude/latitude grid these horizontal coordinates are given in degrees.
+For the special-purpose UTM-grid mode (`MET_COORD_TYPE = 1`), the same parameters refer to UTM easting and northing in metres.

 The following optional parameters can be used for controlling the release of air parcels:

 * INIT_REP: This parameter controls the number of air parcels in each release position.
 The default value is 1.